JuliaDataScience/JuliaDataScience/contents/julia_101.md

 Actually, we probably will be **parsing strings as `Date` or `DateTime` types**.

 The `Date` and `DateTime` constructors can be fed a string and a format string.
-For example, the string `"20210101"` representing January 1st can be parsed with:
+For example, the string `"19870913"` representing September 13th 1987 can be parsed with:

 ```jl
 sco(